A patient build-up

-The Guizot Schools Law is voted, requiring every municipality to open a primary school.
-Louis Hachette has been putting together an alphabet primer since 1829 and is the only one capable of responding to the public order for a million textbooks.
+The Guizot Schools Law is passed, requiring every municipality to open a primary school.
+Louis Hachette has been putting together an alphabet primer since 1829 and is the only one capable of filling the public order for a million textbooks.

 The monthly Lecture pour tous (Reading for All) is launched.